FAQs

 As previously stated, Northgate will not create a net addition of car parking, it will serve future phases of development and that any reduction in spaces that may come about from policy reviews would be in the closure of the poorer quality car parks around the city.

-What is the investment rationale for Northgate?
+What was the investment rationale for Northgate?

 The result of this was the Chester One City Plan which provides a template for the council’s redevelopment of sites within the city.